Chemicals can often be re-used by someone else so please first offer to:

 Only paint & chemical wastes can be brought to site through the Chemical Waste Disposal Form.
 All other wastes will be rejected if brought to site.
 If you have other types of waste to dispose of, please book yourself in.

 Any solid chemical wastes, that are in a container that has no hazardous symbols displayed on it, can be disposed of in the Waste to Landfill container.
-If you suspect that the container is not the original container, then please treat the solid chemical waste as hazardous and follow the normal procedure for disposing of hazardous waste.
+If the solid chemical is not in the original container, and you believe the solid chemical waste to be hazardous, please follow the normal procedure for disposing of hazardous waste.

-To book please read our chemical procedure (PDF, 124 KB). before completing a form:
+To book please read our chemical procedure (PDF, 125KB) before completing a form:

 All visits must be pre-booked and are limited to one visit per household per month.

 We only accept up to five litres per household per month from members of the public (commercial chemicals not accepted) free of charge.

 - leave the chemical in its original container (as long as it does not leak)